,

 Q: What kind of candidates are the best?

 A: It's become more obvious that for our God-given liberties and constitutional rights, it is not enough for candidates to be "Republican" or "conservative."
 We need fighters -- who will work, speak, and fight for what's right in God's sight.
-Your opportunity to prefer a fighter over a seat-warmer is most likely in the primary election, where all candidates are running, unlike the only the "top two" in the general election.
+If no one like this is running, you have to consider whether voting for a "Republican In Name Only" is creating a "UniParty," where Republicans abandon both constitutional and family values.
+In this case, it's strategic to let the RINO lose, and you help recruit a realiable, constitutional, pro-family candidate for the next election cycle.

 Q: Are there any pro-life or pro-family Democrat candidates left in California?